wnstn/winstonhearn.com/_posts/2015-09-03-agency-on-social-media.markdown

 ---

 Last night, while my son was brushing his teeth and watching the sand timer we use to make sure he brushes them long enough, I was skimming Twitter.
 I do this more often than I should, I know.
-Every time my brain sense a down moment it seems I have pulled the device from my pocket, typed in the passcode, and opened the Twitter app before I really thought about what I am doing.
+Every time my brain senses a down moment it seems I have pulled the device from my pocket, typed in the passcode, and opened the Twitter app before I really thought about what I am doing.
 I guess this is a problem in and of itself.

 This moment was different from other times.
 As my son alternated between chewing on this Lightning McQueen toothbrush and actually brushing with it, I scrolled my timeline to see a photo of a dead child laying on a beach.
 I just about threw my phone in my rush to turn it off upon realizing what I was looking at.
 I am sure that the image related to the immigration crisis facing Europe as people flee war and poverty and hell.
 I am heartbroken for the child, for the family, for the countries destroying their own futures.